vandalt/brav0/README.md

 ## Why brav0 ?
-Fitting RV zero-points can be done with relatively simple tools. _brav0_ was originally writtent to explore the use of Gaussian processes to model RV zero-points.
-When fitting a GP along with parameters for each standard (calibration) star, the number of parameter can be high, such that sampling the posterior distribution efficiently is challenging. _brav0_ uses PyMC3 to perform gradient-based inference (other backends are not excluded, contributions are welcome).
+Fitting RV zero-points can be done with relatively simple tools. _brav0_ was originally written to explore the use of Gaussian processes to model RV zero-points.
+When fitting a GP along with parameters for each standard (calibration) star, the number of parameter can be high, such that sampling the posterior distribution efficiently is challenging. _brav0_ uses PyMC3 to perform gradient-based inference (other backends are not excluded, contributions are welcome!).
 By using `exoplanet` and `celerite2`, _brav0_ enables efficient inference to derive a zero-point correction error estimates.